HemantKumar01/ElectronMediaPlayer/README.md

 ## Goal

-this project aims on creating a media player, which can be most easily used and has a nice gui and functioning. it is not completed yet. things that need to be added-
+this project aims on creating a media player, which can be easily used and has a nice ui and functioning.

+TODO:
 1. a slider to show video duration and time
 2. adding elements to process.argv as they differ after building
 3. adding a loop button with respect to the code